Balkghar/dai-lab-http-infrastructure/frontend/README.md

 docker build -t dai/frontend .
 ```

+Before running the image, you need to launch to the API, see at [README.md](../api/README.md) how to do it.

-Then you can run the images:
+Then you can run the image:

 ```bash
 docker run -d -p 80:80 dai/frontend